 2003.
 The Agency for Toxic Substances and Disease Registry (ATSDR) conducted another health consultation based on the availability of additional radiological data.
 The report focused on potential releases to the environment because the ATSDR does not evaluate potential occupational exposures.
-As a result, the health consultation examined concerns expressed by family members of former employees and of some health professionals that employees may have been exposed to dust containing DU and that their family members could have been exposed to dust containing DU and that their family members could have been exposed to dust containing DU and that may have been carried home on workers' clothing.
+As a result, the health consultation examined concerns expressed by family members of former employees and of some health professionals that employees may have been exposed to dust containing DU and that their family members could have been exposed to dust contaminated with beryllium that may have been carried home on workers' clothing.
 After analyzing the available data, the ATSDR concluded that no evidence indicated environmental releases of either beryllium or DU from activities conducted at IAAAP that would result in adverse human health effects to residents of the facility or those living outside the facility boundary, and that workers' street clothing worn home was not a potential source of beryllium exposure to family members (ATSDR 2003).